Advertisement

 • "I've been working for years.
 When will I ever buy one?"

 • "Tomorrow is uncertain.
-At least let me fulfill this one desire today."
+Let me fulfill this desire today."

 These feelings are completely normal and human.